-As of December 31, 2023, Bermuda resident staff and members of the Board were employees of Global Atlantic Financial Company Bermuda Limited ("GAFCBL").
+As of December 31, 2024, Bermuda resident staff and several Bermuda-based employees of its board were employees of Global Atlantic Financial Company Bermuda Limited ("GAFCBL").
+Aside from the Independent Non-Executive Director and the Company's appointed Assistant Secretary, the remaining employees of the Board are employed by other Global Atlantic affiliates.
 The remuneration policy follows that of the Global Atlantic corporate policy.
 Global Atlantic established a compensation and reward philosophy designed to ensure that the Company is able to attract, develop and retain exceptional talent.
-The primary goals of the Company's compensation programs are to (i) align employees' interests with those of shareholders and other stakeholders while at the same time protecting policyholders and clients, (ii) attract, motivate and retain employees of high ability to meet the needs of a rapidly evolving business, (iii) link pay to performance, and (iv) reward the achievement of individual goals that contribute to increases in shareholder value.
+The primary goals of the Company's compensation programs are to (i) align employees'

+interests with those of shareholders and other stakeholders while at the same time protecting policyholders and clients, (ii) attract, motivate and retain employees of high ability to meet the needs of a rapidly evolving business, (iii) link pay to performance, and (iv) reward the achievement of individual goals that contribute to increases in shareholder value.